rhopfer/ambari-shell/README.md

  / ___ \ | | | | | || |_) || (_| || |   | | ___) || | | ||  __/| || |
 /_/   \_\|_| |_| |_||_.__/  \__,_||_|   |_||____/ |_| |_| \___||_||_|

 Welcome to Ambari Shell.
-For assistance press `tab`.
+For assistance press tab or use the `hint` command.
 ```

 ## Implemented Commands